ChaunceyKiwi/CMPT300-Assignment/Assignment1/test/documentation.md

 - Trade-off between increasing space complexity and decreasing time complexity

 ## Semaphore structure
-- int state: used to indicate if the semaphore has been initialized
 - int val: the value of the semaphores
 - LIST* plist: a list of processes waiting on this semaphore